-- Installation of a household greywater system is recommended to supply additional water for gardens. - Composting toilets are not allowed by WA Health Department regulations on any residential lot that has a sewer connection, therefore composting toilets are not permitted in the Ecovillage.
+- Installation of a household greywater system is recommended to supply additional water for gardens. - Composting toilets are not allowed by WA Health Department regulations on any residential lot that has a sewer connection, therefore composting toilets are not permitted in the Ecovillage. - A 'Builder's Kit' to facilitate future installation of greywater systems is recommended but no longer required.

-- All houses must be connected to the Witchcliffe Ecovillage wastewater treatment system. - All houses in Witchcliffe Ecovillage must install dual plumbing to allow for greywater separation for water recycling.
+- All houses must be connected to the Witchcliffe Ecovillage wastewater treatment system. - All houses on Cottage or Family Lots must install dual plumbing to allow for greywater separation for water recycling.
 Connections are required only from the bathroom(s).
-Connections to the laundry are optional and need to be carefully considered as water can become quite alkaline, which is inappropriate for some landscaping. - All greywater recycling must be via WA Health Dept. approved systems.
+Connections to the laundry are optional and need to be carefully considered as water can become quite alkaline, which is inappropriate for some landscaping.
+All grey water systems need to be able to be diverted to the WEV sewer.
+This is necessary for winter months, to avoid overwatering gardens, to enable flushing of the sewer during the wet months, and should it be required from time to time during summer months. - All greywater recycling must be via WA Health Dept. approved systems.